THE HOUSE BUNTING

 • 274 bird species

-Wildlife encounters during a 2-week University of Helsinki course to interview peoples of different tribes on their interactions, experiences, and perspectives with big mammals and birds in central Kenya, with a final extension to coastal Watamu area.
+Memorable wildlife encounters happened during a 2-week University of Helsinki course to interview peoples of different tribes on their interactions, experiences, and perspectives with big mammals and birds in central Kenya, with a final extension to coastal Watamu area.

 Qatar 2024